Binging Bubbly in France: Champagne Day Trip From Paris

 A guide standing in front of a wine rack inside the Crayère of Veuve Clicquot during the Brut Yellow tasting tour in Reims, France.

-TAXI: You can easily request a cab on Uber or FreeNow to see the estimated wait time and duration up front.
+TAXI: You can easily request a cab on Uber or FreeNow to see the estimated fare and duration up front.
 I used both mobile apps for my transportation needs, and the scarce number of drivers in Reims meant there was always a bit of a wait before a car would arrive, so plan accordingly!
 The vast majority of taxis accept credit cards as a payment method—which is always guaranteed if you’re ordering a ride on Uber or FreeNow anyways.

 How to Get From Reims to Épernay?